 100. European Commission (2021) "Implementation guidelines Erasmus+ and European Solidarity Corps Inclusion and Diversity Strategy".
+101. See Chapter 2, section 2.7.

 When considering learning environments, there could be many scenarios that will have very differing inclusion needs.
 Digital or virtual learning should be remembered too.
 Online activities can both increase inclusion (reaching those who are not able to travel or cannot be away from home for long periods, for example) and can also exclude (for those who do not have consistent access to Wi-Fi, the Web or screen-based projects).